Johnny Gargano: Dragon Gate USA and Evolve (2009–2016)

 On November 16, 2014, during Dragon Gate USA's parent company WWNLive's tour of China, Gargano defeated Ricochet to regain the Open the Freedom Gate Championship, becoming the first two-time holder of the title.
 On March 26, 2015, Gargano retained the Open the Freedom Gate Championship against A. R. Fox to set up a double title match with Evolve World Champion Drew Galloway two days later, where Galloway defeated Gargano to retain the Evolve World Championship and win the Open the Freedom Gate Championship.
 Following the match, Ethan Page turned on Gargano, starting a feud between the two with the storyline being that Gargano got Page his job in Evolve, but he was now trying to make himself a name at Gargano's expense.
 On April 18, Gargano and Swann defeated Anthony Nese and Caleb Konley to win the Open the United Gate Championship.
 On May 30, Ronin successfully defended the title against Drew Gulak and Tracy Williams.
 After the match, Gargano retired the Open the United Gate Championship since Dragon Gate was the past and demanded the creation of the Evolve Tag Team Championship.
 Gargano's partnership with Swann ended on August 15, when Swann turned on Gargano and joined forces with Ethan Page.
 The feud between Gargano and Page culminated on October 17 at Evolve 49, where Gargano defeated Page in an "I Quit" match, where his Evolve career was on the line.
 On January 24, 2016, at Evolve 55, Gargano and Drew Galloway defeated Chris Hero and Tommy End in the finals of a tournament to become the inaugural Evolve Tag Team Champions.
 They lost the title to Drew Gulak and Tracy Williams on April 2.
 After the match, Galloway turned on Gargano.
 The feud between Gargano and Galloway concluded on July 17 at Evolve 65, where Gargano lost to Galloway.

 On July 21, Evolve revealed Gargano's impending departure from the promotion with his final match taking place on September 11.
 On September 10 at Evolve 68, Gargano was defeated by Zack Sabre Jr. in his final singles match in Evolve.
 The following day at Evolve 69, Gargano and Cody Rhodes defeated Chris Hero and Drew Galloway in Gargano's Evolve farewell match.

 Dragon Gate (2011, 2012)

 On March 1, 2011, Gargano made his Japanese debut, when his Dragon Gate USA stable Ronin started their first three-week-long tour of Dragon Gate.
-In their first match of the tour, Gargano, Chuck Taylor and Rich Swann defeated Blood Warriors representatives Cima, Naruki Doi and Naoki Tanisaki in a six-man tag team match.
+In their first match of the tour, Gargano, Chuck Taylor and Rich Swann defeated Blood Warriors representatives Cima, Naruki Doi and Naoki Tanizaki in a six-man tag team match.

 Gargano returned to Dragon Gate in October 2012, now aligned with the World-1 International stable.
 In his first match of the tour on October 6, Gargano teamed with Masato Yoshino and Naruki Doi to defeat Kaettekita Veteran-gun representatives Don Fujii, Gamma and Masaaki Mochizuki in a six-man tag team main event.
 The following day, Gargano defeated Ryo "Jimmy" Saito to retain the Open the Freedom Gate Championship.